rocket-pool/old.docs.rocketpool.net/src/guides/staking/staking.md

 We will use MetaMask throughout this guide as an example; if you’re using WalletConnect or a web3 enabled browser, please consult its documentation for the relevant steps and match them with these instructions.

-::: warning NOTE
+::: tip NOTE
-Rocket Pool has not launched on mainnet yet, so you cannot currently stake real ETH.
-However, you can practice staking with Rocket Pool using the Prater test network.
+You can practice staking with Rocket Pool using the Prater test network.

 You **do not need to provide any of your real ETH** during this process.
 You will be given **fake test ETH** to use instead.